Investor Solutions Working Group

 Key Outcomes

-• To educate Securities Services providers, as well as the broader financial industry, on the information flows between end-investors and Securities Services providers
+- To educate Securities Services providers, as well as the broader financial industry, on the lifecycle between end-investors and Securities Services providers

-• To ensure all parties involved in financial markets have a better understanding of the requirements, challenges and barriers to investment faced by end-investors when investing in financial markets
+- To seek to ensure all parties involved in financial markets have a better understanding of the requirements, challenges and barriers to investment faced by end-investors when investing in financial markets

 Publications